bmeurant/technical-docs/software-architecture/architectural-patterns/pipe-filters.md

 ---
 # Pipe and Filters Pattern

-The **Pipe and Filters** is an architectural pattern that decomposes a data processing task into a series of independent and reusable processing steps, called **Filters**.
+The **Pipe and Filters** is an [[software-architecture/architectural-patterns/|architectural pattern]] that decomposes a data processing task into a series of independent and reusable processing steps, called **Filters**.
 These filters are connected by unidirectional communication channels called **Pipes**, which transport a stream of data.

 * **Core Principles:**
     * **Modularity and [[solid|Single Responsibility]]:** Each filter performs a unique and specific transformation.
 It is unaware of the other filters in the chain.